serverless/serverless-graphql/README.md

 ---

-## FAQs
+## <a name="faq"></a>FAQs

 ### Why use GraphQL + Lambda?
-Lambda is a revolutionary service that makes it really easy to build and maintain microservices at a fraction of the cost.
-However, to build a full scale Rest API, you often have to maintain a large number of lambdas and endpoints.
-This is where GraphQL comes in!
-GraphQL makes it possible to use only a single `data` lambda with a single endpoint.
-You can then run queries on this single lambda to get any data shape you want.
-We believe GraphQL could bring back monolithic architecture from the dead!
+Lambda is a revolutionary compute service that makes it really easy to build and maintain microservices at a fraction of the cost.
+GraphQL is equally revolutionary in its ability to receive and return requests for custom data shapes from records across different data sources.
+We thought these two technologies would work well together.

+GraphQL reduces the amount of endpoints required in a traditional REST API back-end, to 1-2 HTTP graph API endpoints, significantly reducing development and maintenance time, as well as network overhead.
+Further, multiple client applications (and their many versions) can request any data they need to populate their views via these same API endpoints.
+It's incredible efficiency.

+Putting GraphQL in AWS Lambda means simple Graph APIs, requiring zero administration, and you only get charged when that API is used.

 ### How to add more data records?
 In this boilerplate, we're managing all data records using GraphQL.
 Currently the boilerplate only has a Users record/collection.
 But you can easily add any other data collection (i.e.. `Posts`) in the `back/api/lib/graphql/collections` directory.
 Just follow the same pattern in the `Users` collection.